Pxxmie/CI_CD/jenkins_merging_git_branches.md

-### Merging with git branches
+### Merging code  with Git branches (Dev and Main)
-Below, I will be showing you How Jenkin can merge code from Dev to our Main branch if the tests all pass.
+Below, I have created a guide to show how to merge code from the Dev branch to our Main branch on Jenkins, provided that all tests pass.

 1) In order to switch to Dev branch - you need to go to your gitbash terminal sand run the following command: